Prusias/Parking-garage/README.md

 Made for Hanze University of applied sciences as the execution of a project about refactoring and extending a existing parking garage simulation in Java.
-This project was made in 3 weeks but the majority of the work was done in the last week.
+This project was made in 3 weeks with the majority of the work being in the last week.

 ##### **Main screen of the simulation:**